ePages-de/epages-devportal/_posts/2020/2020-03-10-working-as-a-scrum-master-at-epages.md

 In order to tell you how I became a Scrum Master, and how I became an ePagee, I need to go into a little more detail.

 I did my master's degree in Intercultural Human Resources Development and Communications Management in Jena.
-The studies included various topics: from digital work to agile work, and new work in combination with psychological concepts.
+The studies included various topics: from digital work to agile work, and New Work in combination with psychological concepts.
 Originally, my plan was to work in the field of Human Resources Development.
 Due to a lucky coincidence during my internship at an ecommerce software company, I ended up in the field of Scrum where I worked together with the Scrum Masters.
 In this internship I got a deeper insight into Scrum and agile work which I really liked.